How to Become an Electrician in North Carolina

 • Laws, Rules, Basic Business Practices, and Practical Applications (15-18 questions)

 Exam preparation courses are designed to help you pass the exam—the lessons cover the topics you will find on the test and simulated practice exams.
-Test prep centers like the Center (CTC) teach you how to take a timed exam.
+Test prep centers like Contractor Training Center (CTC) teach you how to take a timed exam.
 CTC also provides pre-tabbed, highlighted, and bound material you can take with you on exam day.

 Some states offer reciprocity with North Carolina, including Alabama, Florida, Georgia, Louisiana, Mississippi, Ohio, South Carolina, Texas, Tennessee, Virginia, and West Virginia.
 Licensed electrical contractors in these states may request a waiver of examination.